-South America is one of the most iconic, diverse, unique and fascinating regions and dream travel destinations in the world.
-This extensive area that spans from Colombia to the Southern-most tips of Patagonia in Chile and Argentina includes 13 different countries and thousands of amazing destinations and opportunities that will make every tourist´s dreams come true!
-Huge mountain ranges and snow-capped peaks, impenetrable jungles, tranquil beaches, stunning landscapes, vibrant cities and ancient cultures and civilizations make this the perfect destination for everyone!
+South America is one of the most iconic, diverse, unique and fascinating regions in the world-a dream travel destination .
+This extensive area that spans from Colombia to the Southern-most tips of Patagonia in Chile and Argentina is home to 13 different countries and thousands of amazing destinations and opportunities that will make every tourist´s dreams come true!
+Huge mountain ranges and snow-capped peaks, impenetrable jungles, tranquil beaches, stunning landscapes, vibrant cities and ancient cultures and civilizations fascinate visitors from all over the world and make this the perfect destination for everyone!

 Whether you are leaning more towards nature travel or more into exploring big cities and amazing cultures, this region will not disappoint you!
 For the adventure traveller, South America offers wonderful mountain treks, including the highest peak in America (Aconcagua).
 Mountain biking experiences (such as the Death Road in Bolivia), canopying, level IV and V rapids for white water rafting in Patagonia, and thousands of underwater opportunities for snorkelling and scuba diving are also right at your fingertips!